AvaProtocol/OAK-docs/_docs/identity.md

 ### Who approves someone's identity?

 [Registrars](https://turing.subscan.io/account?role=registrar).
-At first, registrars are set via Sudo, and are OAK team members or ambassadors.
+At first, registrars are set via Sudo, and are Ava Protocol team members or ambassadors.
 Once governance is enabled, any community member can become registrars via democracy.

 There is no KYC/AML process to set an on-chain identity.
 However, if there is very clearly spam or misuse, it might be difficult for a registrar to understand intent behind setting on-chain identity.